-- 9. A CRA should establish policies and procedures for reviewing the past work of analysts that leave the employ of the CRA and join an issuer the CRA rates or has rated, or a financial firm with which the CRA has significant dealings. - 10.
-A CRA should conduct formal and periodic reviews of remuneration policies and practices for CRA employees to ensure that these policies and practices do not compromise the CRA's rating process. - 11.
+- 9. A CRA should establish policies and procedures for reviewing the past work of analysts that leave the employ of the CRA and join an issuer that the analyst has rated, or a financial firm with which an analyst has had significant dealings as an employee of the CRA. - 10.
+A CRA should conduct formal and periodic reviews of remuneration policies and practices for CRA analysts to ensure that these policies and practices do not compromise the objectivity of the CRA's rating process. - 11.
 A CRA should disclose whether any one issuer, originator, arranger, subscriber or other client and its affiliates make up more than 10 percent of the CRA's annual revenue. - 12.
+To discourage "ratings shopping" by allowing for the development of alternative analyses of structured finance products, CRAs as an industry should encourage structured finance issuers and originators of structured finance products to publicly disclose all relevant information regarding these products so that investors and other CRAs can conduct their own analyses of structured finance products independently of the CRA contracted by the issuers and/or originators to provide a rating.
+CRAs should disclose in their rating announcements whether the issuer of a structured finance product has informed it that it is publicly disclosing all relevant information about the product being rated or if the information remains non-public.

-A CRA should define what it considers and does not consider to be an ancillary business and why.
+13. A CRA should define what it considers and does not consider to be an ancillary business and why.